MichaelCurrin/dev-cheatsheets/cheatsheets/shell/dotenv-file.md

   A `.env` file is a simple text file used to store environment variables for an application.
 ---

-A `.env` file is a configuration file used to store environment variables.
+A `.env` file is a configuration file used to store environment variables, typically as a file in the project root.
 It's commonly used in development to keep sensitive information (like API keys) out of source code.
-It must be a valid shell script (usually Bash).

 This is similar to `config.properties` in Java - see [article](https://www.baeldung.com/java-properties).